 Ownership of CompX.
-The following table and footnotes set forth as of the record date the beneficial ownership, as defined by regulations of the SEC, of our class A and B common stock held by each individual, entity or group known to us to own beneficially more than 5% of the outstanding shares of our class A or B common stock, each director, each named executive officer and all of our directors and executive officers as a group.
+The following table and footnotes set forth as of the record date the beneficial ownership, as defined by regulations of the SEC, of our class A and B common stock held by each individual, entity or group known to us to own beneficially more than 5% of the outstanding shares of our class A or B common stock, each director or director nominee, each named executive officer who was an executive officer of ours at December 31, 2012 and all of our current directors and executive officers as a group.
 See footnote 4 below for information concerning the relationships of certain individuals and entities that may be deemed to own indirectly and beneficially more than 5% of the outstanding shares of our class A or B common stock.
 All information is taken from or based upon ownership filings made by such individuals or entities with the SEC or upon information provided by such individuals or entities.